josen00000/Guildhall/Thesis/Readme.txt

 	Enemy and Player share same AI stratergy:
 		Patrol: No player/Enemy close enough, randomly find movable goal pos and move.
 		Shoot:	player/enemy is close enough, stable and shoot towards target with cooldown.
+What's new this milestone:
+	Have split screen and multiple camera rendering!
+	In game, press F6 to change to axis aligned split screen mode and press p to create the player.
+U can see split-screen effects.